-While this tip sounds like it should go without saying, one of the best ways to optimize your Facebook link clicks in 2018 is to create content that people actually enjoy.
+While this tip sounds like it should go without saying, one of the best ways to optimize your Facebook links in 2019 is to create content that people actually enjoy.

-However, what many marketers and social media managers don’t realize is that Facebook has a concrete way of measuring the quality of your links.
+However, what many marketers and social media managers don’t realize is that Facebook has a concrete way of measuring the quality of your link posts.

 As we mentioned in the last two points, Facebook’s News Feed algorithm has a way of identifying and demoting “low-quality” link posts.
 But how does it decide which links are high quality?

 Facebook mentioned the first deciding factor during their initial push to limit the spread of clickbait in 2014—time spent outside Facebook.

 If users spend a long time reading an article they clicked on from a Facebook link post, then Facebook deems the link “high quality” and prioritizes it in other users’ News Feeds.

 Meanwhile, if users bounce back to Facebook a few seconds after clicking the link, it’s a good indication the web page is low quality.
 That link is then bumped down in users’ feeds accordingly.

 Another factor Facebook uses to determine the quality of a link post is the ratio of link clicks to link post engagement.